klimbeta/klimbeta/docs/reference/Route/RouteDifficulty/RouteIntensity.md

 - RouteSurfaceIntensity(-)
     - LargeContactSize
     - Greater CoefficientOfFriction requires less Force to be Static.
-Climber doesn’t need to apply as much force into a RoughTexture LoadingSurface.
+Climber doesn’t need to apply as much force into a RoughTexture RouteSurface.
     - DrySurface

     - RoughSurfaceTexture

 - KineticFriction
     - Definition(KineticFriction)
-        - A force that acts between Sliding ClimberContact and LoadingSurface.
+        - A force that acts between Sliding ClimberContact and RouteSurface.
     - SlideMovement

 - StaticFriction
     - Definition(StaticFriction)
-        - The Force that keeps ContactSurface and LoadingSurface from Sliding.
+        - The Force that keeps ContactSurface and RouteSurface from Sliding.
     - StaticContactMovement
         - Definition(StaticContactMovement)
             - Movements which don’t Slide.